Raphide/Hero-Database/README.md

 - Improves styling on the buttons and hero cards.
 - fixed some bugs on the front end.
+- Fixed bug in back end where editing hero stats was creating a new repository entry.

 ### 09/10/2024 - Delete and Edit features implemented